KristianS1991/Backend-Tech-Test-2019/README.md

 3. Define a `setUp` method to set up the temporary database (using sqlite, storing in memory) and call the `create_entities` function, passing the temporary database as an argument.
 4. Define a `tearDown` method to delete the temporary database after testing.
 5. Define a `test_create_entities` method to get data from the temporary database and use the `assertEqual` method to check if this data matches the expected value.
-6. Add the conditional statement at the end of script to run unit tests when the script is ran.
+6. Add the conditional statement at the end of script to run unit tests when the script is executed in the terminal.

 #### Part Two
 ![Part Two](https://i.imgur.com/RHZaMD1.png)